agcom/entity-extension-model/extensions/implicit-mapping.md

 This extension is very handy beside the [super mapping](super-mapping.md) extension.

-With this extension, the example in the super mapping document shrinks down to the following :point_down:.
+With this extension, the example in the super mapping document shrinks down to the following 👇.

 ```entity-mapping
 string